ros2/demos/demo_nodes_cpp/README.md

 ### Set Parameters Callback

-This runs `even_parameters_callback` ROS 2 node which triggers a callback when ROS 2 double parameter `param1` is set.
-The callback then sets ROS 2 double parameter `param2` to a fixed `4.0`:
+This runs `set_parameters_callback` ROS 2 node which triggers a callback when ROS 2 double parameter `param1` is set.

+The callback then sets ROS 2 double parameter `param2` to a fixed `4.0`.

 ```bash
 # Open new terminal